Europe

 Enrichment

 Despite its independence, the European Shorthair benefits from environmental enrichment — climbing structures, hunting-simulation play, and interactive toys that engage its natural intelligence and prey drive.
-A bored European Shorthair that has outdoor access will simply find its own entertainment in the garden; one confined indoors without enrichment may become destructive.
+A bored European Shorthair with outdoor access will simply find its own entertainment in the garden; one confined indoors without enrichment may become destructive.

 5. Health and Lifespan